Nutmeg Health Benefits

-Best results are obtained when you grate a tiny amount of this in a warm cup of milk with Kesar and consume it before going to sleep.
+Best results are obtained when you grate a tiny amount of this in a warm cup of milk with Kesar and consume it before sleeping.

-Suppose a person suffers from digestive problems such as diarrhea, constipation, constipation, or gas.
+Suppose a person suffers from digestive problems such as diarrhea, constipation, or gas.

 It helps in the secretion of digestive enzymes, which bring relief.

-Jaiphal is an aphrodisiac, which stimulates nerves in the brain.
+Jaiphal is an aphrodisiac that stimulates nerves in the brain.
 The essential oil in it often relieves fatigue and depression.

-Therefore, this spice is an effective ingredient for treating depression and issues related to anxiety.
+Therefore, this spice is an effective ingredient for treating depression and anxiety-related issues.

 As an adaptogen, it can be a stimulant and moisturizer, depending on the body's needs.